Variational quantum algorithms on cat qubits: Numerical Experiments

 We execute different series of simulations by varying these parameters.
 In order to make sure we do not work on particular graphs, each configuration is averaged on 100 randomly generated graphs of the same size, connecting each pair of vertices with probability $0.6$.
 We can then observe the final cost function value after convergence in different setups.

-We start by looking at the layer-wise hardware agnostic model which is the current reference in the litterature~\cite{wang2021noise}.
+We start by looking at the layer-wise hardware agnostic model which is the current reference in the literature~\cite{wang2021noise}.

 In Figure~\ref{fig:maxcut_qaoa_hardware_agnostic_layer_wise}, we fix the number of qubits to 5 and vary the number of layers starting from 1 to 10.
 We observe the final value of the cost function obtained after convergence against the level of noise introduced in the simulation.
 For large levels of noise, we identify a regime in which the noise is strong enough so that the cost function converges to $0.5$ which corresponds to a random choice of edges cut.
 Depending on the number of layers, the final value of the cost function will start diverging from $0.5$.
 It then enters a transient regime where the cost function exponentially decreases towards a reference level - which we will refer to as the noise resilient regime.
-We can then extract noise resiliency thresholds from which we can consider the algorithm to be unaffected by the presence of noise.
-This threshold is for example of $p=10^{-3}$ for 10 layers.

-The thresholds shifts to lower values as the number of layers increases.
-This could be explained by the Theorem~\ref{th:upper_bound}, which stands that the performance of the algorithm might degrade exponentially with the number of layers considering noise and $\left|\partial C/\partial\theta\right|\leq D p^{L+1}$ with $D \in \mathbb{R}$.

 Figure~\ref{fig:maxcut_qaoa_hardware_agnostic_parallel} shows the same results for the hardware-agnostic gate-based model.
 The trend of the curves is the same, however, the thresholds are shifted towards lower values.
 This is due to the fact that noise is introduced with the same probability at each gate instead of each layer with the same noise model (uniformly depolarizing).
 We draw a first conclusion on this result: the noise model of~\cite{wang2021noise} is relevant to obtain the trend of the results even in an approximated regime where noise is introduced layer-wise.